 A Subscriber or another appropriately authorized party can request revocation of a Certificate.
 An authorized party includes an RA, regardless of whether on behalf of the Subscriber may request revocation through their account.
-Other parties may report suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates, in the first instance, by email to sslabuse@sectigo.com.
+Other parties may report suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates, using the contact details set out in section 1.5.2.1 of this CPS.